ansible-collections/hashicorp.vault/README.md

 ## Use Cases

-Modules in this collection can be used for various operations on Hashicorp Vault.
+Modules in this collection can be used for various operations on HashiCorp Vault.
-Currently the collection supports
+Currently the collection supports:
-- Managing KV2 secrets in Hashicorp Vault (create, read, update, delete (soft-delete))
+- Managing KV2 secrets in HashiCorp Vault (create, read, update, delete [soft-delete])

 ## Testing

 GitHub Actions workflows are used to run tests for the hashicorp.vault collection.
 These workflows include jobs to run the unit tests, integration tests, sanity tests, linters, changelog check and doc related checks.

+To run linter tests locally, run `tox -e linters`.
+For more information, refer [tox-ansible documentation](https://github.com/ansible/tox-ansible?tab=readme-ov-file#tox-ansible).

-To run tests locally, add tests/integration/integration_config.yml and run using `ansible-test integraiton <target>`
+To run integration tests locally, copy tests/integration/integration_config.yml.template to tests/integration/integration_config.yml, fill in your Vault details and run the tests using `ansible-test integration <target>`
 ```
 ---
 vault_url_from_int_config: "<VAULT_URL_HERE>"